This page tells you about the biological therapy, sunitinib and its possible side effects. There is information about

 More than 10 in every 100 people have one or more of these.

-- Tiredness (fatigue) occurs in almost 8 out of 10 people (80%) during and after treatment – most people find their energy levels are back to normal by 6 months to a year after treatment ends
+- Tiredness and weakness (fatigue) occurs in almost 8 out of 10 people (80%) during and after treatment.
+Most people find their energy levels are back to normal by 6 months to a year after treatment ends

-- Diarrhoea happens in around 6 out of 10 people (60%) but this is usually mild – do tell your doctor or nurse as you can be given medicines to control it
+- Diarrhoea happens in around 6 out of 10 people (60%) but is usually mild.
+Tell your doctor or nurse if you have this as they can give you medicines to control it

-- Skin changes – your skin may be drier, become red, or have a rash and 3 out of 10 people (30%) have yellowing of their skin, which goes back to normal once treatment finishes
+- Skin changes – your skin may be drier, crack, become red, or have a rash.
+3 out of 10 people (30%) have yellowing of their skin, which goes back to normal once treatment finishes

 - Hands and feet become red and blistered in about 3 out of 10 people (30%)

-- Raised blood pressure – if your blood pressure goes up you may need to take tablets to control it
+- Raised blood pressure occurs in about 3 out of 10 people (33%) – if your blood pressure goes up you may need to take tablets to control it

 - A slower heart rate